Our History

 Steve & Kathryn Stafford

-“During our stay at Manoir Hovey as guests 45 years ago, we were captivated by the tranquil atmosphere, as well as the stunning scenery and rich heritage.
-Since then, we've made it our mission to preserve its unique qualities while continuously improving the guest experience.
+Since then, we've made it our mission to preserve the unique ambiance while continuously improving the guest experience.
 We hope you also discover the wonder of the resort and enjoy a special stay with us.”